andOlga/umineko-catbox-english/README.md

 Additionally, two promising future developments exist for the game.
 These do not currently work, but likely will in the future:
 - An ENTERGRAM engine source port, shin.
-- Skyline, an Android emulator for the Switch.
+- Skyline, a Switch emulator for Android.

 Please follow the below instructions to get the patch set up.